fablabbcn/smartcitizen-kit-2x/README.md

 TODO:

 * We need to run the test against the branch you are working on, not master.
-* So we need to start the service with 'python SimpleHTTPServer' or something on Travis?
+* So we need to start the service with 'npm run api' and 'npm run web' or something on Travis?
 * Also start the mock-api?